jpvanoosten/signals/README.md

     // Disconnect the slot.
     c.disconnect();

-    // Call the slot again.
+    // Call the signal again.
     // Nothing is printed to the console. s();